cryptoalgebra/Algebra/docs/Contracts/Periphery/NonfungiblePositionManager.md

 ### increaseLiquidity

-checkDeadline

-`increaseLiquidity(struct INonfungiblePositionManager.IncreaseLiquidityParams)` payable external
+`function increaseLiquidity(struct INonfungiblePositionManager.IncreaseLiquidityParams params) external payable returns (uint128 liquidity, uint256 amount0, uint256 amount1)` payable external

 Increases the amount of liquidity in a position, with tokens paid by the &#x60;msg.sender&#x60;